Colorado Technical University: Rankings

-Colorado Tech has received numerous awards and achievements since its establishment.
-In 2024, CTU was ranked among the Best Online Bachelor’s Programs (for the 10th consecutive year) and Best Online Bachelor’s Programs for Veterans (for the 10th consecutive year) by U.S. News & World Report.
-U.S. News & World Report also named CTU among the Best Online Master's in Criminal Justice Programs (10th consecutive year), Best Online Master's in Computer Information Technology Programs (10th consecutive year), Best Online MBA Programs (9th consecutive year), Best Online Master's in Business Programs (9th consecutive year), Best Online Master's in Nursing Programs (6th consecutive year), and Best Online Bachelor's in Business Programs (4th consecutive year).
+In 2026, CTU was ranked among the Best Online Bachelor’s Programs (for the 12th consecutive year) and Best Online Bachelor’s Programs for Veterans (for the 12th consecutive year) by U.S. News & World Report.
+U.S. News & World Report also named CTU among the Best Online Master's in Criminal Justice Programs (12th consecutive year), Best Online Master's in Computer Information Technology Programs (12th consecutive year), Best Online MBA Programs (11th consecutive year), Best Online Master's in Business Programs (11th consecutive year), Best Online Master's in Nursing Programs (8th consecutive year), and Best Online Bachelor's in Business Programs (6th consecutive year).

-In 2023, CTU was ranked among the Best for Vets: Colleges by Military Times, marking the 8th year Colorado Tech appeared on this list.
+In 2025, CTU was ranked among the Best for Vets: Colleges by Military Times, marking the 8th year Colorado Tech appeared on this list.

-In 2024, CEO Magazine ranked CTU’s MBA Program #57 across its Global MBA Programs Rankings list, marking the 5th time CTU appeared on this list.
+In 2025, CEO Magazine ranked CTU’s MBA Program #57 across its Global MBA Programs Rankings list, marking the 5th time CTU appeared on this list.

 In 2019, Colorado Technical University was ranked 476th out of 500 Masters schools by Washington Monthly.
 In 2023, CTU was also tied for 160th on the U.S. News & World Report lists for Best Online Programs.
 US News ranked CTU tied for 90th for online bachelor's programs for veterans in 2022.

 Accreditation, associations, and affiliations

 The university is accredited by the Higher Learning Commission.
 The Bachelor of Science in Computer Engineering and the Bachelor of Science in Electrical Engineering at the Colorado Springs campus are accredited by the Engineering Accreditation Commission of ABET.
 The business degree programs offered by Colorado Technical University are ACBSP accredited.

+The nursing degrees and certificate programs are accredited by Commission on Collegiate Nursing Education (CCNE).
+The following degree programs at CTU are accredited by the PMI Global Accreditation Center for Project Management Education Programs (GAC):